Mount Hasan: Ecology and hydrology

 Oak forests occur on Mount Hasan.
 Annual precipitation is about 400 mm.
 Between October/November and May, the mountain is frequently covered by snow due to the common precipitation at that time and when it melts the water mostly infiltrates into the permeable rocks, making the volcano a principal groundwater recharge area in the region.
 Additionally, volcanics of Mount Hasan form a major aquifer and the Melendiz River passes north and northeast of the volcano.

 Eruption history

 Mount Hasan has been active for the last 13 million years, with the Keçikalesi, Paleo-Hasan, Mesovolcano and Neovolcano stages during the Miocene, Miocene-Pliocene and Quaternary; the older two stages might actually not be part of Mount Hasan at all.
 Aside from the felsic central vent volcanism, basaltic volcanism also took place at Mount Hasan throughout its activity; this activity has been dated to 120,000, 65,000 and the most recent event 34,000 years ago.
 This volcanism however is not part of the actual Mount Hasan system.
-The main edifice has produced about 1–0.3 km3 of magma every millennium.
+The main edifice has produced about 1–0.3 km3 of magma every millennium, more than at Erciyes.